avdmr/Bitfocus-Companion-HA-Bridge/README.md

 # Bitfocus Companion Bridge

-_Custom Home Assistant integration POC for importing Bitfocus Companion page exports as location-based Home Assistant entities._
+_Custom Home Assistant integration POC for importing Bitfocus Companion page exports as Home Assistant entities._

-This is a custom Home Assistant integration for importing Bitfocus Companion page exports as location-based Home Assistant entities.

 This integration can automatically create button, switch, and sensor entities from exported Companion pages.
 A config flow guides you through the setup process and allows Companion buttons and sensor states to be used in Home Assistant automations.